Analysis of strong coupling constant with machine learning and its application: Strong Coupling Constant

+Currently, QCD strong coupling constants are investigated employing perturbation and non-perturbation theories for high and low energy scales, respectively.
+However, coordinating these two theories on the global scale poses challenges and limitations.
+To tackle this challenge, we attempt to incorporate machine learning (ML) techniques to analyze the law of QCD, strong coupling constant $\alpha_s(Q)$.
+Machine learning methods are adaptive and flexible and can learn valuable information from data without relying on a specific theoretical model.
+We analyze experimental data of the QCD strong coupling constant at various energy scales with ML.
+This helps us understand the trend and characteristics of its variation, leading to new ideas and techniques for comprehending the physical nature of the $\alpha_s(Q)$.

-$\Phi$-SO framework can be used to search for analytic properties of noiseless data and to obtain analytical approximations of noisy data.
-The core of the framework is based on RNN with long-short term memory (LSTM) and symbolic regression algorithm.
+To achieve this purpose, we employ the $\Phi$-SO framework recently developed by a team at Strasbourg University \cite{Tenachi2023}. $\Phi$-SO framework can be used to search for analytic properties of noiseless data and to obtain analytical approximations of noisy data.
+As shown in Fig. \ref{fig:style}, the core of the framework is based on RNN with long-short term memory (LSTM) and symbolic regression algorithm.
 The advantage of $\Phi$-SO is that it can solve the ``black box'' generated by neural network training, which is a stumbling block for us to apprehend the results of neural network training further.
 In addition, the system can automatically simplify complex expressions so that the function discovered by symbolic regression can be easily understood and interpreted.
+With this framework, we divide the experimental data into high and low energy scales with $Q=6$ GeV boundary.
+Because perturbations and non-perturbations are not clearly distinguished by one energy, a transition region exists between several GeVs.
+It is certain that the area after $Q=3$ GeV \cite{Deur:2014qfa} is considered to be entirely asymptotically free perturbation QCD.